Packing six T-joins in plane graphs: Introduction

 The case $k=3$ is equivalent to the Four Color Theorem.
 The cases $k=4$ and $k=5$ were proved by Guenin~\cite{bib-guenin}.
 We remark that the case $k=4$ implies the Four Color Theorem, as pointed out by Seymour~\cite{bib-seymour}.
 Here, we prove the next open case.
 Our main result is the following.

 \begin{theorem} Let $G$ be a plane multigraph and $T$ an even subset of its vertices.
-If every $T$-cut of $G$ has the same parity and the size of every $T$-cut is at least six, then $G$ contains six edge-disjoint $T$-joins. \end{theorem}
+If every $T$-cut of $G$ has the same parity and the size of every $T$-cut is at least six, then $G$ contains six edge-disjoint $T$-joins. \end{theorem} We note that the cases $k=7$ and $k=8$ of Conjecture~\ref{conj} have recently been proven in~\cite{bib-tjoin7+,bib-tjoin8}.

 Guenin~\cite{bib-guenin} argued that it suffices to prove Conjecture~\ref{conj} for plane graphs $G$ with $V(G)=T$ that are $k$-regular, i.e., every vertex has degree $k$.
-In such case, the existence of $k$ edge-disjoint $T$-joins is equivalent to the existence of a $k$-edge-coloring; a {\em $k$-edge-coloring} is an assignment of colors to the edges such that no vertex is incident with two edges of the same color.
+In such graphs, the existence of $k$ edge-disjoint $T$-joins is equivalent to the existence of a $k$-edge-coloring; a {\em $k$-edge-coloring} is an assignment of $k$ colors to the edges such that no vertex is incident with two edges of the same color.
 Hence, Theorem~\ref{thm-main} for $k=6$ is equivalent to the next theorem which we prove in the following sections of the paper.

 \begin{theorem} Let $G$ be a $6$-regular plane multigraph.
 If $G$ has no odd cut of size less than $6$, then $G$ has a $6$-edge-coloring. \end{theorem}

 Note that the condition that $G$ has no odd cut of size less than six implies that the number of vertices of $G$ is even (otherwise, consider a cut with one of the sides empty).
 Let us remark that Conjecture~\ref{conj} would be implied by the following more general conjecture of Seymour (replacing the condition of not containing Petersen by a stronger condition of being planar yields a statement equivalent to Conjecture~\ref{conj}).